-I, Parent/Guardian of (please print) , provide to my child's

-, Parent/Guardian of (please print), provide to my child's chool and to the District permission to email academic, attendance, discipline, or other personally

-dentifiable information to the email address(es) listed below.
-I understand that by giving this permission, there is no guarantee that the information will be fully secure and do not hold the District

-liable for any inappropriate release of student information th

-result of any email communication.
-Should your email addr
+I, Parent/Guardian of (please print) child's school and to the District permission to email academic, attendance other personally identifiable information to the email address(es) listed be understand that by giving this permission, there is no guarantee that the in be fully secure and do not hold the District liable for any inappropriate releinformation that may violate the FERPA regulations as a result of any email communication.
+Should your email address change, please contact the District liable for any email communication. low.
+I formation will ease of student

-0 / 1

 Name of Student (please print:)

 Email Address(es):

 Parent/Guardian Signature

-Turent, Guardian Signature

 Parent/Guardian Name (please print):

 Date: